November 18, 2021

 One great way to get started on any kind of business endeavor is to first take the time to decide on a business model.

-What kinds of products will you create?
+What kinds of fitness programs will you create?

-What services will you provide?
+What services or products will you provide?

 What platform will you distribute your content on?